 With the first installment posted in August of 2013, Ukazu introduced Eric Bittle, a Samwell College freshman from Madison, Georgia.
 Eric is at Samwell on an athletic scholarship as part of the Samwell Men’s Hockey team.
 The team is an… eclectic bunch.
 A junior who exclusively goes by the name Shitty, two sophomores – defensemen and best friends – who go by the nicknames Ransom and Holster, the petite female manager nicknamed Lardo, and they cold-shouldered, mean, distant captain: Jack.
 Even though it takes some time, Eric – now nicknamed “Bitty” – gets to be right at home.
 Oh, also?
 Bitty loves to bake.
 Half of the comic takes place in the kitchen.
 And this knack for feeding his teammates, plus his general cheeriness and friendliness, earns a room in the team’s frat house, named The Haus, by sophomore year.

-The series is broken into four years; one year for each of Bitty’s years at Samwell.
+The series is broken into four chapters; one chapter for each of Bitty’s years at Samwell.
 Not only does the art style mature and grow as the series goes on, but so does Bitty.
 At the end of Year One: Fall Semester, Bitty finds the courage to come out to one of his teammates – Shitty.
 From then on, Bitty is out to the whole team, and everyone really takes it in stride.
 From the beginning, Bitty tells the audience – masked as him making a video blog – that he chose Samwell because it is known for being a very open and accepting place for LGBTQ+ students.
 He is not out to his family back in Georgia, but he is able to thrive at Samwell.
 Other than his major, debilitating crush.
 Jack.